BLUEPRINT FOR AZUL UPDATED FOR BRAZIL

 Striking such a balance is helped by being close to the market and from placing local executives into crucial positions.
 Speaking the language helps too.

 Stewart Black is Professor of Global Leadership and Strategy at IMD.
-He is the co-director of The Leadership Challenge program (TLC), which is designed for senior executives with significant responsibilities who must ensure their organization's success now and in the future.
+He is the co-director of the Leadership for Business Impact program (LBI), which is designed for senior executives with significant responsibilities who must ensure their organization's success now and in the future.
 He also co-directs the Transition to Business Leadership (TBL) program.

 This article first appeared in the Financial Times on October 8th 2013.